iree-org/iree/docs/website/docs/deployment-configurations/cpu.md

 # CPU Deployment

-IREE supports efficient program execution on CPU devices by using [LLVM][llvm] to compile all dense computations in each program into highly optimized CPU native instruction streams, which are embedded in one of IREE's deployable formats.
+IREE supports efficient program execution on CPU devices by using [LLVM](https://llvm.org/) to compile all dense computations in each program into highly optimized CPU native instruction streams, which are embedded in one of IREE's deployable formats.

 To compile a program for CPU execution, pick one of IREE's supported executable
 formats: